 Besides culturing and isolating different bacteria, the nutrient media is frequently used to maintain and preserve pure cultures.
 We should remember that it is a supportive media that provides a nutrient base for developing less or non-fastidious organisms.

 The media also provides the solid medium to subculture bacterial isolates and checks the purity before biochemical and serological tests.
 This post mainly discusses the definition, composition, principle and media preparation of the nutrient agar medium along with its uses and quality control.

 Definition of Nutrient Agar

-Nutrient agar can define as the ordinary basal media that provides a suitable medium for the cultivation of non-fastidious microbes that have no special growth requirements.
+Nutrient agar is the ordinary basal media that provides a suitable medium for cultivating non-fastidious microbes with no special growth requirements.
 It is one of the functional types of culture media, which differs from the enriched, selective and differential media.

-Nutrient agar can be turned into an enriched medium by the addition of serum and other biological fluids.
-The formulation of supportive nutrient agar can function as a selective media by the incorporation of some selective agents like antibiotics.
-Similarly, if the nutrient agar becomes saturated with specific dyes or chemicals, then it will function as a differential media.
+We can turn the nutrient agar media into an enriched medium by integrating serum and other biological fluids.
+The formulation of supportive nutrient agar can function as a selective media after incorporating selective agents like antibiotics.
+Similarly, if the nutrient agar becomes saturated with specific dyes or chemicals, it will function as a differential media.

 The composition of nutrient agar media includes the following ingredients per 1000 ml of distilled water:

 - Peptone: 5.0 gm